 - The ministry of the Holy Spirit who has guided the faithful Pastor in his sermon preparation to bring the word of God to the whole church.

 - The example of their parents, older siblings, and family in Christ who model for them how to rightly listen and respond to the preaching of God’s word.

 - The passionate gospel-plea of the faithful Pastor who points his people (including children) to Christ week after week.

-It is unlikely that children who are dismissed from the sermon to children’s church will be taught the Bible by someone more qualified than the faithful Pastor who daily studies God’s word in order to bring fresh biblically informed, theologically sound, and Spirit-anointed messages to the congregation.
 When we remove our children from the influence of the pastor’s weekly sermon, we take much more from them than anything they might gain from their own separate Bible lesson.
 Pastors, parents, and church members must trust the sufficiency of Scripture and the power of the Holy Spirit to do far more in our children through regular exposure to the preaching of God’s word than anything that might be accomplished in an age-graded lesson.

 In summary, children are an important segment of the living body of Christ, so we welcome them in our worship services, and grant to them the blessing of worshiping alongside their parents, siblings, and family in Christ, singing the songs of the faith, giving to the ministry of the church, fellowshipping with the saints, and hearing the word of God faithfully preached, so that they may grow up into salvation (1 Peter 2:2).